grunde/ai21-typescript/README.md

 }
 ```

-The `AI21` class provides a `chat` property that gives you access to the Chat API.
-You can use this to generate text, complete prompts, and more.

 ### Files

 The `AI21` class provides a `files` property that gives you access to the Files API.
-You can use this to upload files to the AI21 Studio.
-These files will be used as context for the conversational-rag engine.
+You can use this to upload files to the AI21 Studio, which can then be utilized as context for the conversational RAG engine

 ```typescript